Skip to Content

 June 30, 2020

 The COVID-19 pandemic has continued to leave Canadian cannabis consumers sheltered at home.
 While some consumers continue to choose retail stores as their go-to source, many have switched to ordering cannabis online.
+According to recent reports from Statistics Canada, cannabis sales surged by over 25% during the early stages of COVID-19 lockdowns, driven by increased online purchasing and shifting consumer behaviors.

-Ordering cannabis directly to your home is a safer practice during COVID-19 and consumers are enjoying the benefits of eCommerce, such as no waiting in line, no commute to the store, and more product selections available.
+Ordering cannabis directly to your home is a safer practice during COVID-19, and consumers are enjoying the benefits of eCommerce, such as no waiting in line, no commute to the store, and more product selections available.

 At the same time, reopening strategies are being realized province to province, and new sales trends have emerged that continue to reshape cannabis purchasing behaviours.
 In March, Canadian license holders quickly pivoted their strategies to prioritize operational efficiencies and explore the various new sales channels required to service their customer communities.